We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Xandarians have built an outpost on earth located in Epcot.
-That particular outpost is now under some kind of threat.
+That particular outpost is now under threat.

-This is a teaser video which Disney released a couple of weeks ago.
+This is a teaser video which Disney released.
 And following is the summary provided by Disney about what you just saw:

 - Someone shouts, “This is an SOS from Nova Corps … Our outpost on Earth’s EPCOT is in danger!”
 The Nova Corps is Xandar’s peacekeeping team serving as protectors of their planet and the broader Andromeda Galaxy, which is where Xandar is located.
 This must be a Nova Corps officer alerting us to an urgent situation.

 - Clearly the Xandarians have come to EPCOT to oversee the Wonders of Xandar pavilion.
 I can tell because Spaceship Earth is visible outside the window, gleaming in all its glory.
 Oh, and because it says “EPCOT – Walt Disney World Resort” right there on the screen (nothing gets by me, I tell ya).
 But something is amiss because …

 - Someone who appears to be a Nova Corps soldier shouts out, “Everything is disappearing!”
 And, yep, we see things – people, clouds, you name it – literally zipping backward out of existence.
 Rewinding, perhaps?
 Hmm …

 - The officer is holding up a viewscreen communicator, and then we flash to the other end of that line … to the familiar confines of an M-Ship cockpit, where Peter Quill, a.k.a.
 Star-Lord, and a few of our other favorite Guardians of the Galaxy are relaxing between missions.